What to wear to a Photoshoot

-Here’s what to wear for your photo session, and I also share a few valuable tips too.
+Here’s what to wear for your photos and a few valuable tips, too.

-After your first photo session is booked, you can go shopping.
-Yay!
-No, you don’t need to pull out your laptop or put actual shoes on.
+Since your session is booked, you can now go shopping.
+Yaaay!
+No, you don’t need to go online shopping or run to the mall.

 You can go shopping in your closet!